pact-foundation/pact.io/best_practices/consumer.md

 * Functional testing is about ensuring the provider does the right thing with a request.
 These tests belong in the provider codebase, and it's not the job of the consumer team to be writing them.
 * Contract testing is about making sure your consumer team and provider team have a shared understanding of what the requests and responses will be.
 * Pact tests should focus on
- 1. exposing bugs in how the consumer creates the requests
+ * exposing bugs in how the consumer creates the requests or handles responses
- 1. exposing bugs how the consumer handles the responses
- 1. exposing misunderstandings about how the provider behaves
+ * exposing misunderstandings about how the provider behaves
 * Pact tests should **not** focus on
- 1. exposing bugs in the provider (though this might come up as a by product)
+ * exposing bugs in the provider (though this might come up as a by product)

+You can read more about the difference between contract and functional tests [here](/documentation/contract_tests_not_functional_tests.html).

 **The rule of thumb for working out what to test is - if I don't include this scenario, what _bug in the consumer_ or what _misunderstanding about how the provider behaves_ might be missed.**

-You can read more about the difference between contract and functional tests [here](/documentation/contract_tests_not_functional_tests.html).

 ### Use `Pact` for isolated (unit) tests